SESYNC-ci/basic-Shiny-lesson/docs/_slides/io.md

 ## Graphical Output

-The app in `{{ site.data.lesson.handouts[2] }}`, will use the popdata table to plot population over time of the selected city, rather than just printing its name
+The app in `{{ site.data.lesson.handouts[2] }}`, will use the popdata table to plot population over time of the selected city, rather than just printing its name.

 First, the server must filter the data based on the selected city, and then create a plot **within** the `renderPlot()` function.
 Don't forget to